TrustAI-laboratory/LMAP/README.md

 - **"how do we ensure our application, building on the model we chose, is robust and safe?"**

 LMAP helps companies conduct evaluation and redteaming activities at a lower cost by:
-- Providing a efficient GUI tool, which make it easy to use.
+- **Providing a efficient GUI tool**, which make it easy to use.
-- Providing multi-objective LLM/AI Application parallel testing, which improve the efficiency of vulnerability fuzzing.
+- **Providing multi-objective LLM/AI Application parallel testing**, which improve the efficiency of vulnerability fuzzing.
-- Out-of-Box Project LMAP facilitates manual and automated redteaming, incorporating automated attack modules based on research-backed techniques to test multiple LLM applications simultaneously.
+- **Out-of-Box Project LMAP facilitates manual and automated redteaming**, incorporating automated attack modules based on research-backed techniques to test multiple LLM applications simultaneously.
-- Out-of-Box Built-In evaluation datasets, based on cloud threat intelligence and AI research team, continuously organize and update the latest evaluation datasets, ensure that enterprises can continuously obtain the most objective perception of the security & safety performance of their model/apps.
+- **Out-of-Box Built-In evaluation datasets**, based on cloud threat intelligence and AI research team, continuously organize and update the latest evaluation datasets, ensure that enterprises can continuously obtain the most objective perception of the security & safety performance of their model/apps.
-- Project LMAP simplifies the evaluation process and reports, and generates shareable formatted reports that seamlessly integrate with the CI/CD pipeline.
+- **Project LMAP simplifies the evaluation process and reports**, and generates shareable formatted reports that seamlessly integrate with the CI/CD pipeline.
 This saves time and resources while ensuring a comprehensive evaluation of model performance.

 ## Contact us